• Home

 Metal mirror clips to install an unframed mirror.

-Metal mirror clips (top clips) to install an unframed mirror.
+Metal mirror clips (top clips) to hang a mirror without a frame.

 How to install a big, frameless mirror using metal clips.